WowzaMediaSystems/zuora-compat-country-region-selector/README.md

 ### Notes for Developers

-If you want to edit the source code, go right ahead (pull requests welcome, of course!).
 The unminified source is found in the `/source` folder.
 To re-generate the minified version, just run the Grunt task.
 In case you're not familiar with Grunt, here's how you get that hooked up.

 1. Install [Node](http://nodejs.org) on your computer.
 2. Clone this repository to your local computer.